Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 ## Billing

 Storage is billed by volume as well as time.
 The billing units are TB-hours.
-For the regular scratch file system, 1TB that stays for 1 hour on the filesystem, consumes 1TB-hour.
+For the regular scratch file system, 1TB that stays for 1 hour on the file system, consumes 1TB-hour.
 For the flash based filesytem 1TB for 1 hour consumes 10 TB-hours.

 ## About the number of files quota

-For reasons related to performance, we are particularly attentive to the number of files present on the parallel filesystem.
-A lot of small files negatively impact all users by stressing the filesystem metadata servers.
+For reasons related to performance, we are particularly attentive to the number of files present on the parallel file system.
+A lot of small files negatively impact all users by stressing the file system metadata servers.
 Therefore, any requests to increase the number of files will be evaluated carefully by the Support Team and must be fully justified.